arthurcadore/puppet-comware/README.md

-# Puppet MasterNode and PuppetDB Application with Docker
+# Puppet MasterNode appliance with Docker

 Prerequisites
 Before you begin, ensure you have the following packages installed on your system: